ndiego/block-visibility/readme.txt

 **Removed**

 * Removed visibility panel and toolbar controls on Custom HTML blocks in the block-based Widget Area due to incompatibility.
 Visibility controls are still available for the Custom HTML block in the post/page Editor as well as the Site Editor.
-* Removed unnessessary custom icons.
+* Removed unnecessary custom icons.
 * Removed support url from variables endpoint.

 **Fixed**

 * [Advanced Custom Fields] Fixed bug where numeric ACF fields were not being evaluated correctly. (#50)
 * [Screen Size] Fixed bug where using the Screen Size control and the `meow-gallery/gallery` block.
-Added better error handling to avoid similar issue in other third-party blocks.
+Added better error handling to avoid a similar issue in other third-party blocks.
 * Fixed bug where resetting settings on a specific tab would reset all plugin settings.

 = 2.4.6 - 2022-11-02 =